Theme

 What appears notable

-Based on the project materials, readers may want to notice the React and Angular paths, chat UI, backend tool rendering, generative UI options, shared state model, human-in-the-loop flow, quick-start commands, examples, and AG-UI protocol connection.
+The project materials are useful for checking the React and Angular paths, chat UI, backend tool rendering, generative UI options, shared state model, human-in-the-loop flow, quick-start commands, examples, and AG-UI protocol connection.

 Before using